dshafik/bag/docs/optionals.md

 ## Validation

-Because Optional properties have a value (an `Optional` object), validation may not work like expected.
-Bag provides a custom wrapper rule `\Bag\Validation\Rules\OptionalOr` that can be used to validate optional properties correctly.
+When validating optional properties, `Optional` values will _not be included_ in the validated values.
+If you want to allow `Optional` _or_ validate the value, you can use the `OptionalOr` rule.

+> [!WARNING]
+> Using `Optional` with validation rules that require a value (like `required`, `integer`, etc.) will result in validation errors without the use of `OptionalOr`.

-The `OptionalOr` rule will pass validation if the property is set to Optional, but will run the validation rules on the value if it is not:
+The `OptionalOr` rule will pass validation if the property is set to `Optional`, but will run the validation rules on the value if it is not:

 ```php
 use Bag\Bag;